ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/create-rule.md

 ![fig1](Figures/01.png)

 2. Click the *Create rule* button.
-This will opens *Create rule* view, in which you configure the rule:
+This opens the *Create rule* view, in which you configure the rule:

 ![fig2](Figures/02.png)